ajvondrak/git-topics/doc/git-topics-integrate.1.md

 * Perhaps topic A actually has a dependency on topic B, so you should merge B into A. See git-topics-use(1).

-* Evil merges don't just have a simple textual conflict, but rather a more "semantic" one (e.g., someone has changed the name of a variable you depend on).
-One way to preempt such issues is to play with a throwaway integration branch before staging your topic.
-See git-topics-integrate(1).
+* Evil merges involve not just a simple textual conflict, but rather a more "semantic" one (e.g., someone has changed the name of a variable you depend on).
+One way to preempt such issues is to play with a throwaway branch before integrating your topic.
+See git-topics-experiment(1).

 * Maybe in some narrow case merging the upstream to your topic is actually appropriate.